U.S. factory, spending data hint at improving economy

 Apart from the impact of the cold weather, businesses have been placing fewer orders with manufacturers as they work through stocks of unsold goods.
 The end of long-term jobless benefits and cuts to food stamps have also crimped growth.

 While spending on services accelerated in January, spending on goods fell for a second straight month.
-However, a small rise in auto sales last month offered hope that outlays on goods have picked up.
+However, a rise in auto sales last month suggested outlays on goods have picked up.

+Auto sales were more brisk than expected as hefty incentives lured customers into dealerships late in the month.

-In January, income rose 0.3 percent, boosted by government transfers for healthcare payments and a cost of living adjustment for Social Security recipients.
-That offset the drag from the expiration of jobless benefits for more than 1 million long-term unemployed people at the end of December.
+In January, income rose 0.3 percent in January, boosted by government transfers for healthcare payments and a cost of living adjustment for Social Security recipients.
+That offset the drag from the expiration of jobless benefits for more than one million long-term unemployed people at the end of December.

 Excluding food and energy, prices edged up 0.1 for a seventh straight month.
 These core prices were up just 1.1 percent from a year ago, after rising 1.2 percent in December.